VladimirAlkin/Steepest_Descent/README.md

 #Also - change the area of a shown graph depending on your minimum

-#I think it would take long to change the func() function to get any function from a user and work with
+#I think it wouldn't take long to change the func() function to get any function from a user and work with

 #I tried to make that appeared graph would be based on you minimum but it wasn't optimized good enough so i decided to leave it manually